North Sea crude oil trade drops on refining needs, sources say

 March 23 (Reuters) - North Sea crude trade has dropped as growing fears of a European diesel shortage has pushed producers to keep oil for their own refining systems, four trade sources told Reuters.

-There have been no trades, bids or offers on the North Sea Platts trading platform for five consecutive sessions.
+There have been no trades, bids or offers on the North Sea Platts trading platform for six consecutive sessions, trade sources said.
 Offers have also been limited in the Mediterranean, two traders said.

 Russia's invasion of Ukraine and related sanctions and boycotts have resulted in reduced supply of Russian Urals crude and refined oil products, such as VGO, which can be used as a refinery feedstock.